shilpagopi/CodePrep/Algo/Strings - 1.md

 <br>If two strings: consider till last index (i-1,j-1) and add 1 if s[i]==s[j]
 <br>If subsequence and s[i]!=s[j], consider i+-1,j and i,j-1.
 <br>If substring and s[i]!=s[j], restart from 0.
-Take max/min of all cells.
+<br>Take max/min of all cells.
 Cells can be length of string or true/false.

 #### Longest common string between 2 strings
 *Question-Pattern* : DP